Arturo Miranda

-Arturo Miranda (born January 19, 1971) is a Canadian national team diving coach and former diver.
+Arturo Lazaro Miranda (born January 19, 1971) is a Canadian national team diving coach and former diver.
 Miranda coaches Olympians Meaghan Benfeito, Roseline Filion, and Jennifer Abel at the Pointe-Claire Diving Club with Li Yihua.

 Miranda finished in fifth in the synchronized 3m springboard event at the 2008 Summer Olympics in Beijing with former world champion Alexandre Despatie.
 He was born in Havana, Cuba.